Method¶

 energy levels and

-To write a custom Method in mrsimulator, you’ll need to determine the desired transition pathways and select the desired transitions during each SpectralEvent or DelayEvent.
-Keep in mind, however, that Method objects are designed without any details of the spin systems upon which they will act.
+To write a custom Method in MRSimulator, you’ll need to determine the desired transition pathways and select the desired transitions during each SpectralEvent or DelayEvent.
+Keep in mind, however, that the Method class is designed without any details of the spin systems upon which it will act.
 For example, in the density matrix of a spin system ensemble, one could easily identify a transition by its row and column indexes.
 However, those indexes depend on the spin system and how the spins and their eigenstates have been assigned to those indexes.
 Instead, we need a spin-system agnostic approach for selecting transitions.

 One way you can select a subset of single-spin transitions if you don’t know the energy eigenstate quantum numbers is to request all transitions whose single-spin transition symmetry function, \(\text{p}_I\) is \(-1\), i.e.,